-Assistant Dean, College of Nursing and Health Care Professionals
+Dean, College of Nursing and Health Care Professions

-Lisa Smith, PhD, has been a registered nurse for 30 years and quickly became a cardiovascular nurse right out of school.
+Lisa Smith, PhD, has been a registered nurse for over 30 years and quickly became a cardiovascular nurse right out of school.
 She realized in those early years something significant – if she wanted her patients to believe that a healthy lifestyle was important for their own overall health and well-being, then she also had to believe it.
 She needed to incorporate those same principles into her own life.
 How could she expect her patients to listen to instructions, if she was not practicing them herself?
 This has led to a journey of practicing a healthy lifestyle both physically and spiritually.
-Dr. Smith has also recently been named assistant dean of graduate studies for the GCU College of Nursing and Health Care Professions, after briefly serving as associate professor in the Master of Science in Nursing programs.

 Faculty Spotlight Questions: